Azure/apim-landing-zone-accelerator/docs/AAC/AppGW-IAPIM-Func-content.md

 - Client certificate negotiation is enabled is a per-gateway configuration.
 - Certificates updated in the key vault are automatically rotated in API Management and is updated within 4 hours.
 - Utilize Key Vault for Certificate storage, notification, and rotation.

-### Security considerations

-- API Management [validation policies](https://docs.microsoft.com/en-us/azure/api-management/validation-policies) are available to validate API requests and responses against an OpenAPI schema.
-These are not a replacement for a [Web Application Firewall](https://docs.microsoft.com/en-us/azure/web-application-firewall/overview) but can provide additional protection against some threats.
-Note that adding validation policies can have performance implications, so we recommend performance load tests to assess their impact on API throughput.
-- Deploy a Web Application Firewall (WAF) in front of API Management to provide protection against common web application exploits and vulnerabilities.
-- [Leverage named values with Key Vault secrets](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-properties?tabs=azure-portal) to protect sensitive information in APIM policies

 ## Deploy this accelerator